Rusty (video game): Plot

 Many women have been abducted from various villages throughout a European countryside, and have been transformed by demon possession into hideous monsters, who are known as the Eight Fiends.
 Responsible for performing the sacrilegious act is Bloody Mary, a vampiress who is Queen of Bloodthorne Castle.
 Assisting her is a mysterious masked hunter named Gateau.
 Along with creating monsters, the two are also using the blood of women to resurrect the ancient vampire Monte Carlo, the Master of Bloodsoon Castle who has been deceased for 300 years.
 Being implored by the townspeople and the village elder, Rusty Springcul sets out to rescue the girls, and vanquish the evil terrifying the land.

 Development and release

-The game was developed and released by C-Lab in July 1993 in Japan for PC-98, Epson PC, and MS-DOS.
+The game was developed and released by C-Lab in July 1993 in Japan for PC-98 with MS-DOS.
 It was produced by Masayoshi Koyama and directed, programmed and written by Naoto Niida, and features music by Masahiro Kajihara, Kenichi Arakawa, and Ryu Takami.
 It was never released officially in English, but received an unofficial English translation patch in 2017, 24 years after its original release; the English version was developed by the ROM hacking group 46 OkuMen, who had formed to translate the game 46 Okunen Monogatari: The Shinkaron before going on to translate other Japanese games.
 Kotaku was impressed with the efforts to translate the game, and noted that it was unusual for games more than 20 years old to get translations.

+A demo version of this game exists.
+The 5"2 HD floppy disk that came with the November 1993 issue of "Monthly I/O," a computer technology magazine published by Kogaku-sha, contained a demo of the game in which Stage 1 and Stage 2 could be played.
+At the beginning of this demo version, there is an illustration of Rusty and a monologue voice that is not included in the production version.